Teacher Arrested In Connection With Assault Of Autistic Child At Children Academy In Galloway Township

 GALLOWAY TOWNSHIP, N.J.
 (CBS) — A Galloway Township teacher is under arrest and faces charges in connection with an alleged assault against an autistic child back in April.
 Police say the teacher voluntarily surrendered and was arrested.

-The young boy’s mother is furious and has a message for parents.Long-Time Camden Store Owner Luis Morales Shot, Killed During Robbery
+The young boy’s mother is furious and has a message for parents.Sixers Announce Plans To Explore Building New Arena In Center City

 That’s little Blessen with a large bruise on the side of his face.